Private Pilot Weight and Balance — Practice Problems with Worked Solutions

 The Scenario

-Same aircraft, same initial loading (post-adjustment from Problem 1 — 2,545 lbs, CG at 44.6 inches, total moment 113,440 in-lbs).
-You fly for approximately two hours and burn 28 gallons of fuel.
+Same aircraft, same adjusted loading from Problem 1 — 2,545 lbs, CG at 44.6 inches, total moment 113,440 in-lbs.
+You fly approximately two hours and burn 28 gallons.

 Step-by-Step Solution